Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - added one hired NPC info on the HUD
 - added near death lvls for Overhydrated Bloated ChemUse
 - added some Notes about buffs.
 They have dynamic values that would be shown for buffs that have no icon and were bloating the detailed buffs list.
-- automatic turn on Elctrn mods if all checks are ok
+- it now automatic turns on Elctrn mods if all checks are ok (if it is safe)
 - reorganized notes/journal to be easyer to read
 - some beasts may byte and hold your leg for a few seconds preventing you from moving, others may even knock you down.
 - attacking mutant zombies may make them teleport you, more info on the docs